busstoptaktik/geodesy/comments/000-comment.md

 ### Redefining the world

 Being intended for authoring of geodetic functionality, customization is very important.
 RG allows temporal overshadowing of built in functionality by registering user defined macros and operators.
-This is treated in detail in examples [02 (macros)](../examples/02-02-user_defined_macros.rs) and [03 (operators)](/examples/03-user_defined_operators.rs).
+This is treated in detail in examples [02 (macros)](/examples/02-user_defined_macros.rs) and [03 (operators)](/examples/03-user_defined_operators.rs).
 Here, let just take a minimal look at the workflow, which can be described briefly as *define, register, instantiate, and use:*

-First the macro case:
+First a macro:

 ```rust
 // Define a macro, using hat notation (^) for the macro parameters